dfinity/interface-spec/spec/index.md

 #### IC Management Canister: Code upgrade

 Only the controllers of the given canister can install new code.
 This changes the code of an *existing* canister, preserving the state in the stable memory.
 This involves invoking the `canister_pre_upgrade` method, if the `skip_pre_upgrade` flag is not set to `opt true`, on the old and `canister_post_upgrade` method on the new canister, which must succeed and must not invoke other methods.
+If the `wasm_memory_persistence` flag is set to `opt keep`, then the WebAssembly memory is preserved.

+In the following, the `initial_wasm_store` is the store of the WebAssembly module after instantiation (as per WebAssembly spec) of the WebAssembly module contained in `A.wasm_module`, before executing a potential `(start)` function.
+The store `initialize_store(State, A.wasm_module)` is the store of the WebAssembly module after instantiation (as per WebAssembly spec) of the WebAssembly module contained in `A.wasm_module` while reusing the WebAssembly memory of `State`.

+If the old canister module exports a private custom section with the name "enhanced-orthogonal-persistence", then the `wasm_memory_persistence` option must be set to `opt keep` or `opt replace`, i.e., the option must not be `null`.

+If the `wasm_memory_persistence` option is set to `opt keep`, then the new canister module must export a private custom section with the name "enhanced-orthogonal-persistence".

 Conditions